mdsol/mauth-client-python/README.md

 ```

-### Authenticating Incoming Requests in AWS Lambda
+### Authenticating Incoming Requests

+MAuth Client Python supports AWS Lambda functions and Flask applications to authenticate MAuth signed requests.

-The following variables are **required** to be configured in the AWS Lambda environment variables setting:
+The following variables are **required** to be configured in the environment variables:

 | Key            | Value                                                         |
 | -------------- | ------------------------------------------------------------- |